aardvark-platform/aardvark.templates/README.md

 # Install

 ```
-$ dotnet new -i Aardvark.Templates
+$ dotnet new install Aardvark.Templates
 ```

 # How to create project